roomit-xyz/docs.roomit.xyz/home/about.md

 [Ansible - Tendermint](https://gitopia.com/roomit-xyz/roomit-automation)

-Overall we have valuation from our delegators around $ 300k USD.
+Overall we have valuations from our delegators around $ 300k USD.

 Roomit is very grateful to the parties who have contributed to the development of Roomit.
 May health and happiness always be bestowed upon us all.